 Faculty wishing to submit citations for inclusion in Haverford Scholarship should contact Norm Medeiros.

 Effective January, 2011, the National Science Foundation requires that all applications for research funding include a data management plan to describe how the data created from the funded research will be shared, preserved and described.
 The library can assist Haverford faculty in managing their data to meet this requirement.

 The Library will help researchers locate appropriate disciplinary repositories, when possible.
-Otherwise, we can work with faculty to provide local solutions, including Triceratops.
-Triceratops is Haverford's instance of DSpace, the open source repository software jointly developed by MIT and HP, and widely deployed for academia.
-Triceritops can be used to publish, manage, and preserve data for wider distribution.
+Otherwise, we can work with faculty to provide local solutions, including Institutional Scholarship.
+Institutional Scholarship is the Tri-College's instance of DSpace, the open source repository software jointly developed by MIT and HP, and widely deployed for academia.
+Institutional Scholarship can be used to publish and manage data for wider distribution.
 It also provides enhanced access restrictions and embargo periods that can be applied as requested by researchers.
 Data files are easily downloaded by either authorized users or a general audience, as permitted.

 For those faculty relying on the storage server, please note that data on the storage server is redundantly spread across multiple san servers for easy backup.
 Tape archives of the data are also archived, and the college maintains both local and off-site copies of these tapes as a normal function of disaster preparedness.